zakiyousufi/UI-UX-curriculum/course/01_web-design-concepts.md

 ## 🎯 Learning Objectives
-- [ ] Deffrents between web designer and web developer.
+- Deffrents between web designer and web developer.
-- [ ] Understand fundamental web design concepts and principles.
+- Understand fundamental web design concepts and principles.
-- [ ] Gain proficiency in using Figma for web design projects.
+- Gain proficiency in using Figma for web design projects.

-#### Deffrents between web designer and web developer
+#### Difference between web designer and web developer
 - Web designers are responsible for the visual aspects of a website, including layout, typography, color scheme, graphics, and images.
 They focus on creating a visually appealing and user-friendly design that aligns with the brand and objectives of the website.
 <br>